apache/incubator-weex/doc/syntax/main.md

 - `<template>`: *required*.
 Just uses HTML syntax and describes the structure of a Weex page, which is build upon several tags.
 Each tag means a type of *component*.
 - `<style>`: *optional*.
 Describes the presetation details, and the content is based on CSS syntax.
 - `<script>`: *optional*.
-Describes the data and behaiver with JavaScript syntax.
+Describes the data and behavior with JavaScript syntax.
 It defines data and how these data are processed etc.

 ```html
 <template>